telemetryjet/telemetryjet-docs/content/cli/guides/data_sources/console.md

 When combined with the `--silent` flag, which silences all debug and error messages, you can use this to pipe output from Jet into any command-line program.

-## Output Format
+## I/O Format
 For each data point this data source receives, it will print text to the console in the format `key=value` followed by a newline.
+This data source does not produce any data points.

 <pre>
 throttle=0.00